savbell/whisper-writer/README.md

 # <img src="./assets/ww-logo.png" alt="WhisperWriter icon" width="25" height="25"> WhisperWriter
 WhisperWriter is a small speech-to-text app that uses [OpenAI's Whisper model](https://openai.com/research/whisper) to auto-transcribe recordings from a user's microphone.

 The transcription can either be done locally through the [Whisper Python package](https://pypi.org/project/openai-whisper/) or through a request to [OpenAI's API](https://platform.openai.com/docs/guides/speech-to-text).
-By default, the app will use the API, but you can change this by modifying the `src\config.json` file.
+By default, the app will use the API, but you can change this in the [Configuration Options](#configuration-options).
 If you choose to use the API, you will need to provide your OpenAI API key in a `.env` file.
 If you choose to transcribe using a local model, you will need to install the command-line tool [ffmpeg](https://ffmpeg.org/) and potentially [Rust](https://www.rust-lang.org/) as well.

 ## How to Use
 WhisperWriter runs in the background and waits for a keyboard shortcut to be pressed.
 By default, the shortcut is `ctrl+alt+space`, but you can change this by modifying the `activation_key` line in `src\config.json`.
 See the full [Configuration Options](#configuration-options).